 Counselor on Duty (COD): Each Post-Doc provides two hours weekly of crisis service, which includes walk-in clients and consultations to faculty, staff and concerned others.
 The Post-Doc crisis shift will be 5-7 pm; however, CAPS staff members do not provide after-hours crisis coverage.

 Groups: Post-Doc’s may facilitate one or two groups each semester, depending on interest, agency need, and staff resources.
 Group facilitation may be as a co-leader, a solo facilitator, or with a social work or pre-doctoral psychology intern.
 Groups may be process oriented, semi-structured or psychoeducational in design.

 Specialized Assessments: Post-Doc’s will provide assessments for substance use/abuse, eating and body image concerns, or ADHD based on agency need and the Post-Docs’ interest and experience.

 Crisis Outreach: Post-Doc's may respond as needed to campus crisis as part of a CAPS team (on occasion this occurs outside of standard work hours).

 Outreach Presentations and Liaisons: Post-Doc’s respond to requests from the campus community, and/or develop and market programs to address clinical issues or meet community needs.
+Each fellow is to complete a minimum of four presentations and three tabling events per semester of the academic year.
 Post-Docs may also affiliate with a campus student group, or choose a clinical focus area, to provide a variety of outreach services throughout the year.